FarhanMS123/Lite-LoginPHP/README.md

 # Lite-LoginPHP
 This is a simple login api for php.
-This Login is using session and database to identify user that login or not. <br />
+This Login is using session and database to identify user login. <br />

 ## Documentation
 - Database Configuration